lindsayrr8/lindsayrr8.github.io/_posts/2025-04-13-my-new-blog-post.md

 To create the visualization, I made my own Addams Family dataset from scratch.
 The dataset itself consists of three columns: Person1, Person2, and Relationship, including 21 rows or "observations" of these relationships.

+## Using NodeXL Basic
+After downloading the NodeXL Basic plugin, I searched up the included template file and added in my dataset.
+There are two primary tabs of interest in the template: Edges and Vertices.
+The values input here use formulas to map data onto the visualization.